yatinlala/dotfiles/README.md

-# dotfiles for Arch Linux
+# dots for archlinux
-These are up primarily for my own convenience, but if you've somehow stumbled on this page, feel free to use whatever you'd like.
+Have I mentioned that I use arch?